-If the contractual relationship with an eligible participant ends at a time before 31 Decemberof the 12th year, he or she is only entitled to receive payment for vested phantom shares earned up to this time.
+If the contractual relationship with an eligible participant ends at a time before December 31 of the 12th year, he or she is only entitled to receive payment for vested phantom shares earned up to this time.
 Phantom shares allocated from vesting periods not yet completed are then forfeited.